Poll: What "flavour" of story would you like to see next? Vote Now!

 Give me 'bad guy gets the girl' anyday.
 I'll always root for the anti-hero/ villain provided he's both attractive and witty - preferably viciously so.

 If you've cared enough to read this far, thanks for the visit and feel free to drop me a line and tell me about yourself.
-Please note that I only talk seriously on the first Tuesday of every month.
-Between noon and three (kudos if you got that reference).
+I can also be found on tumblr, Deviant Art, facebook, and Archive of Our Own.

 The Goblin Market